 Sincerely interested in the progress of the colony, Du Cane went to many country agricultural shows and societies; he visited mines, laid foundation stones, opened the Launceston-Deloraine railway and travelled on the mainline railway before it was finished.
 He lectured everywhere, dazzling audiences with his dignity and classical erudition.
 His speeches were published widely in the mainland press and he drew large crowds on his travels to other Australasian colonies.
 He was a keen cricketer.
 In his term Tasmania was joined by telegraph to Victoria in 1869 and to England in 1872, tin mines were discovered at Mount Bischoff and imperial garrisons were withdrawn.
 Each occasion gave him opportunity to advocate closer harmony between colony and mother country, more development of internal communication, extension of public education and, above all, freedom of commerce to overcome 'the suicidal folly' of protective barriers between the colonies.

-In November 1874 Du Cane left Hobart after a heavy round of farewells; even Truganini went to his last levee.
+In November 1874 Du Cane left Hobart after a heavy round of farewells; those attending the levee included Trugernanner.
 He was appointed K.C.M.G. next year.
 In 1878 he became chairman of the Board of Customs at a salary of £2000, and a member of the royal commission on Factory Acts.
 He continued to promote emigration and one of his lectures, Tasmania—Past and Present, delivered at Colchester Town Hall in January 1877, was published.
 He also published his English translation of Homer's Odyssey in 1880.
 In Essex he was a justice of the peace and deputy lieutenant of the county.
 He died at Braxted Park on 25 February 1889, survived by his wife, who died on 11 June 1924, and by two sons and three daughters.
 Both sons made their careers in the services; one specialized in the design of high speed craft, including Bluebird II.

 This article was first published in hardcopy in Australian Dictionary of Biography, Volume 4, (MUP), 1972